-The Company has determined that Allogene Overland is a variable interest entity as of March 31, 2022 and December 31, 2021.
+The Company has determined that Allogene Overland is a variable interest entity as of September 30, 2022 and December 31, 2021.
 The Company does not have the power to independently direct the activities which most significantly affect Allogene Overland's economic performance.
 Accordingly, the Company did not consolidate Allogene Overland because the Company determined that it was not the primary beneficiary.

-For the three months ended March 31, 2022 and 2021, the Company recognized less than \$0.1 million and \$38.3 million of collaboration revenue, respectively.
-For the three months ended March 31, 2022 and 2021, the Company recorded \$0.3 million and zero, respectively, of net cost recoveries under the terms of the license agreement as a reduction to research and development expenses.
+For the three and nine months ended September 30, 2022, the Company recognized less than \$0.1 million and \$0.2 million of collaboration revenue, respectively.
+For the three and nine months ended September 30, 2021, the Company recognized less than \$0.1 million and \$38.4 million, respectively, of collaboration revenue, primarily related to the license of intellectual property and delivery of the know-how performance obligation which was delivered in the first quarter of 2021.
+For the three and nine months ended September 30, 2022, the Company recorded \$0.3 million and \$0.6 million, respectively, of net cost recoveries under the terms of the license agreement as a reduction to research and development expenses.
+For the three and nine months ended September 30, 2021, the Company recorded zero net cost recoveries.